EntropyLogix/Z80/README.md

 ### Z80Asm Tool

 Z80Asm is a utility for assembling Z80 source code files.
-It takes a source file as input and can generate various output formats.
+It takes a single source file as input and automatically generates binary, map, and listing files.

 *   **Input File:** A Z80 assembler source file (e.g., `.asm`).
-*   **Output Options:**
+*   **Output Files (Generated Automatically):**
-    *   `--bin <binary_file>`: Generates a raw binary file.
+    *   `<input_file>.bin`: A raw binary file containing the assembled machine code.
-    *   `--hex <hex_file>`: Generates an Intel HEX format file.
-    *   `--map <map_file>`: Generates a symbol map file.
+    *   `<input_file>.map`: A symbol map file listing all labels and their corresponding addresses.
+    *   `<input_file>.lst`: A listing file showing the original source code alongside the generated addresses and machine code.
 *   **Usage Example:**
     ```bash
-    Z80Asm my_program.asm --bin my_program.bin --hex my_program.hex --map my_program.map
+    Z80Asm my_program.asm
     ```

-If no output options are provided, the assembly result (symbols, memory dump, disassembly) is printed to the console.

 ### Z80Dump Tool

 Z80Dump is a versatile tool for analyzing Z80 binary files and memory snapshots.
-It can load various file formats and perform memory dumps, disassembly, and register inspection.
+It can load various file formats and perform memory dumps and disassembly.

-*   **Supported Input Formats:** `.bin` (raw binary), `.sna` (ZX Spectrum snapshot), `.z80` (ZX Spectrum snapshot), and `.hex` (Intel HEX).
+*   **Supported Input Formats:** `.bin` (raw binary), `.sna` (48K ZX Spectrum snapshot), `.z80` (v1 48K ZX Spectrum snapshot).
 *   **Analysis Options:**
-    *   `--mem-dump <address> <bytes_hex>`: Dumps a specified region of memory.
-The address can be a hex value, a register name (PC, SP, HL, etc.), or an expression (e.g., `PC+10`, `HL-0x20`).
+    *   `-mem <address> <bytes_dec>`: Dumps a specified region of memory.
+The address can be hex or decimal, and the byte count is decimal.
-    *   `--disassemble <address> <lines_dec>`: Disassembles a specified number of lines starting from the given address.
+    *   `-dasm <address> <lines_dec> [mode]`: Disassembles a specified number of lines.
-    *   `--reg-dump [format]`: Dumps the current state of the CPU registers.
-A custom output format can be provided.
-    *   `--load-addr <address_hex>`: Specifies the load address for `.bin` files (defaults to `0x0000`).
-    *   `--map <map_file>` / `--ctl <ctl_file>`: Loads labels from `.map` or `.ctl` files to enrich the disassembly.
-    *   `--run-ticks <ticks_dec>`: Runs the Z80 emulation for a specified number of T-states before performing the analysis.
-    *   `--run-steps <steps_dec>`: Runs the Z80 emulation for a specified number of instructions (steps) before performing the analysis.
+        *   **`mode`**: Specifies the analysis mode: `r` (raw), `h` (heuristic), or `e` (exec).
+Defaults to `e`.
+        *   `r` (raw): Performs a linear disassembly from the start address.
+        *   `h` (heuristic): Attempts to distinguish between code and data to avoid disassembling data bytes.
+        *   `e` (exec): Simulates execution flow, following jumps and calls to discover code paths.
+    *   The tool automatically loads a symbol map file (e.g., `my_program.map`) if it exists in the same directory as the input file, enriching the disassembly output with labels.
 *   **Usage Examples:**
     ```bash
-    # Display registers from a .sna snapshot
-    Z80Dump my_snapshot.sna --reg-dump

-    # Load a binary file at address 8000h, then dump and disassemble it
-    Z80Dump my_program.bin --load-addr 8000h --mem-dump 8000h 100 --disassemble 8000h 20
+    # Dump 256 bytes of memory starting at address 0x4000 from a binary file
+    Z80Dump my_program.bin -mem 0x4000 256

-    # Load a .hex file and disassemble 50 lines from the PC, using a symbol map
+    # Disassemble 50 lines of code from address 0x8000 in a snapshot file using heuristic mode
-    Z80Dump my_file.hex --disassemble PC 50 --map my_labels.map
+    Z80Dump my_snapshot.z80 -dasm 0x8000 50 h

-    # Run a game for one million T-states, then disassemble the code at the current PC
-    Z80Dump game.z80 --run-ticks 1000000 --disassemble PC 30
     ```

 ### How to Build